Logo

 French Museum

-The French side has a museum in Sandy Ground, just outside Marigot.
-It's open Monday through Saturday (closed during lunch) and features information on the islands earliest settlers, the Arawaks.
-It has been having financial difficulty and may not be adhering to these hours.
+The French side has a museum at 7 Ficho street in Marigot, near the Catholic Church on the way to Fort Louis.
+It's open Monday through Friday (closed during lunch) and features information on the islands earliest settlers, the Arawaks.

 Dutch Museum